 People with neck or back problems that prevent them from turning to see to the side and rear of a vehicle may be issued a driver’s license for a car fitted with larger mirrors.

 Amputees and people born with physical deformities may be able to drive with the use of prosthetic devices and special in-car controls.

 Restricted driver’s licenses

 It is incredibly important that any person issued with a restricted driver’s license strictly adheres to the conditions outlined on their license documents every time they get behind the wheel.
-Failure to stick to the rules could lead to your license being revoked or criminal charges, if you injure another person while driving.
+Failure to stick to the rules could lead to your driver's license being revoked or criminal charges if you injure another person while driving.
 For the same reason, you must notify your doctor and the licensing authority if your medical condition improves or worsens.